a2stuff/a2d/res/notes/testplan.md

 * Configure Virtual II with two Omnidisks formatted as ProDOS volumes mounted.
 Launch DeskTop.
 Special > Disk Copy....
 Select the Omnidisks as Source and Destination.
 Verify that after being prompted to insert the source and destination disks, a "Do you want to erase ...?" confirmation prompt is shown.

+* Launch DeskTop.
+Special > Disk Copy....
+Verify that the OK button is disabled.
+Select an item in the list with the keyboard.
+Verify that the OK button enables.
+Click in the blank space in the list below the items.
+Verify that the OK button disables.
+Click an item in the list.
+Verify that the OK button enables.
+Click OK to specify a source disk.
+Verify that the OK button disables.
+Repeat the above cases when selecting the destination disk.
+* Launch DeskTop.
+Special > Disk Copy....
+Select a source disk.
+Verify that the OK button enables.
+Click Read Drives.
+Verify that the OK button disables.
+Select a source disk then click OK.
+Click OK.
+Select a destination disk.
+Click Read Drives.
+Verify that the OK button disables.
+* Launch DeskTop.
+Special > Disk Copy....
+Select a source disk and a destination disk.
+Cancel the copy.
+Verify that the OK button is disabled.
+* Launch DeskTop.
+Special > Disk Copy....
+Select a source disk and a destination disk.
+Allow the copy to complete.
+Verify that the OK button is disabled.

 # Alerts

 * Launch DeskTop.
 Trigger an alert with only OK (e.g. running a shortcut with disk ejected).
 Verify that Escape key closes alert.